AngeloGraniello/ESX-TRUCKER-JOB-FIVEM-SCRIPT/README.md

 ```
 1 -  Sorry if the variables on the client side are a bit confusing, I also want to apologize if the code is a bit messy, but in principle I did not plan to release this code to github.
 I will be working to re-create the code in a better way.
 ```

+_You can reprogram all the code but keep in mind that you need experience in lua programming to not break the code, if you want to add a function or you want to modify something you can write to me_

 ### Credits 🙏​